guardian/typerighter/README.md

 - Rule owner: a person responsible for maintaining the rules that Typerighter consumes.
 - Rule user: a person checking their copy with the checker service.

+The system consists of two Scala services:
+- The rule-manager service, which is responsible for the lifecycle of Typerighter's corpus of rules, and publishes them as an artefact
+- The checker service, which consumes that artefact and responds to requests to check copy against the corpus of rules with matches.

+They're arranged like so:

 ```mermaid
 flowchart LR
   checker[Checker service]